QiufangMa/template-mechanism/draft-tt-netmod-yang-config-templates.md

 and RESTCONF {{?RFC8040}}.

 Servers MUST validate templates at the time they are applied.
-Validation is acheived by first fully expanding the templates (see {{template-expansion}}) and then performing normal YANG validation on the expanded configuration.
+Validation is achieved by first fully expanding the templates (see {{template-expansion}}) and then performing normal YANG validation on the expanded configuration.

+The subsections below focus solely on how templates are applied, without any consideration for how they are expanded.

 ### Configuration Applying Templates {#config-applying-templates}